amzn/amazon-instant-access-sdk-ruby/README.md

 Getting Started
 ---------------

 This instruction assumes that the vendor has already started implementing the web service for handling HTTP requests from Amazon Instant Access, and is already familiar with the integration API.
+The SDK is for authenticating **accounting-linking** and **fulfillment** requests from Amazon.

 Here is a simple example of Ruby on Rails controller a vendor might start out with: